Q: How do I get involved with this project?

 A: The RFI is CLOSED.
 Vendor selection has been finalized 7/25/17 with Searidge Technologies.
 Follow us on FB, Twitter, Google+, or our website for the latest updates.

 Q: Will this make the Airport busier and noiser?

 A: It is anticipated that the Remote Tower could initially reduce the amount of air traffic at the Airport, and enhance the flow of arrivals and departures.
-Our Airport is a frequent training stop for many aircraft that operate from larger airports such as Centennial and Rocky Mountain Metro in Broomfield due to the flexibility and freedom of not having air traffic control for flight students.
+Our Airport is a frequent training stop for many aircraft that operate from larger airports such as Rocky Mountain Metro in Broomfield and Centennial due to the flexibility and freedom of not having air traffic control for flight students.
 With an active controlling entity, some of this traffic will likely shift to another airport without a tower.

 Q: What are the primary reasons that the Remote Tower is being pursued?

 A: The primary benefit of this project, like that of the benefits from a traditional ATCT, is to provide safe airport operations and improved efficiency to all users of the airport today and any new users or future uses the airport or community may wish to support such as UAS operations.
 The ability to provide enhanced airport traffic services certainly will be a key factor in attracting renewed air carrier operations at FNL.
 Airlines have expressed their interest in providing service at FNL and by having this system in place will allow the Airport to better attract and retain these service providers which would in turn create a realistic path toward financial self-sufficiency.

 Q: What is the status of the program from a procurement and schedule perspective?

 A: An unsolicited proposal presented to the FAA was recently rejected for cause.
 The FAA NextGen Program Office are now actively meeting with other qualified technology vendors.
 It is anticipated that an agreement will be executed between the FAA and a qualified vendor by November of 2016 with implementation beginning in early 2017.